ranzwertig/redis-node-sharding/README.md

 Careful: this module is in a very early state of development.
 Some of the functions are not implemented yet.

-## TODO

-* rename and renamenx requires additional computation
-* use BigInt to calculate the hash for selecting the shard (currently just works with a odd number of servers)
-* ...

 ### How to use this

 After the initialisation it can be used exactly like Fictorials module.